|

 and that the unemployed person and the job centre official, systematically go through the

 alternatives, in the way in which they have agreed, in the job-search plan.
-The conclusion and implementation of a job-search plan is

 part of the personal service work, which is based on expertise and motivation and which